Advance Appliance Ltd

 Deciding whether to repair or replace your Samsung washing machine involves balancing cost, age, and performance.
 We recommend considering replacement under these conditions:

-• The 50% Rule: If the estimated repair cost exceeds 50% of the price of a comparable new washing machine, replacement is usually the more financially sound option.
+• The 50% Rule: Replacement is typically the more cost-effective choice if the expected repair cost is greater than 50% of the cost of a comparable new washing machine.

 • Frequency of Repairs: If this is the second or third time your washer has needed a significant repair in the last couple of years, it may be a sign of systemic failure.
 Continuous repairs can quickly add up to more than the cost of a replacement.